Roger Donaldson

 Roger Donaldson’s son Chris has represented New Zealand at Olympic level in athletics in the 100 m and 200 m events.

-Roger Donaldson's first American break was when he was invited to helm David Lean's Mutiny on the Bounty adaptation after the esteemed director left the project, which was released as The Bounty and featured , Anthony Hopkins and Laurence Olivier.
+Roger Donaldson’s first American break was when he was invited to helm David Lean’s Mutiny on the Bounty adaptation after the esteemed director left the project, which was released as The Bounty and featured , and .

 Roger Donaldson was nominated for a Golden Palm at the Cannes Film Festival for this film.
-Donaldson has been involved with many popular and successful movies, among them being the thriller No Way Out (starring Kevin Costner and Gene Hackman), Cocktail (starring Bryan Brown and ), Dante's Peak (starring and Linda Hamilton), (starring Kevin Costner and Steven Culp) and Species.
-In 2003, he directed and in .
+Donaldson has been involved with many popular and successful movies, among them being the thriller No Way Out (starring Kevin Costner and Gene Hackman), (starring Bryan Brown and ), Dante’s Peak (starring and Linda Hamilton), (starring Kevin Costner and Steven Culp) and Species.
+In 2003, he directed and Colin Farrell in The Recruit.

 Roger Donaldson Filmography